8 Years After the EU Turkey Deal: The Heartbreaking Reality

 At the time, this deal was celebrated as a new frontier in migration policy, and it did reduce migration flows for a while.
 However, it quickly began to fall apart.
 In 2023, the European Court of Auditors followed up on how the money had been used, but Turkey’s education minister refused to provide information on where the money was invested.
 On top of that, the resettlement scheme was stopped, and without support from other member states, the migrants started concentrating in Greece – causing refugee camps to overflow, and worsening the conditions of the camps.

-“Greece was kind of purgatory, right?
-There was nowhere for people to go.”
+“Greece was kind of purgatory, there was nowhere for people to go.”

 Since March 2024, more than 50,000 migrants have been stranded in Greece, waiting to be granted asylum or returned to Turkey.
 Conditions in the camps have become increasingly dangerous, with facilities surrounded by barbed wire fences, and authorities enforcing strict curfews.
 There are not enough basic resources to go around and health services are limited.
 There are little to no security measures allowing crime to run free.
 Women and unaccompanied children are the most vulnerable as diseases and violence spread like wildfire across the camps.
 And, to avoid overcrowding, authorities keep pushing migrants back into the sea, leaving them to drown.